Darwen F.C. (1870)

-Darwen Football Club is an association football club from Darwen in Lancashire, England.
+Darwen Football Club was an association football club from Darwen in Lancashire, England.
 The team, formed in 1870, was an early pioneer of professional football in Northern England, reaching the semi-finals of the 1880–81 FA Cup.
 They were a Football League member from 1891 to 1899.
 Darwen joined the Lancashire League in 1900 and remained in regional football afterwards.
 They last played in the First Division of the North West Counties Football League in 2008–09, when the club was wound-up.
 A phoenix club, AFC Darwen, was founded soon after.
 Darwen played their home games at the Anchor Ground.

 History

 19th Century

 The club originally played rugby football, as well as cricket.
 It adopted association rules in 1875.

 In October 1878, at their Barley Bank ground, Darwen played a representative team from Blackburn under floodlights.
 This is believed to be one of the first in football.
 The game was a huge success (not only because Darwen won 3–0) but the experiment was not repeated in that era.